FilipiBrabo/nextjs-graphql-task-app/README.md

-This is a simple [Next.js](https://nextjs.org/) project that consists in two pages.
+This is a simple [Next.js](https://nextjs.org/) project that consists in only two pages: login and account.

 ## How to run